 Spinach Salad with Warm Bacon Dressing

-Spinach salad with warm bacon dressing is a classic dish that has been enjoyed by many for generations.
+Spinach salad with warm bacon dressing is a classic dish that has been enjoyed for generations.
+Fresh spinach leaves are topped with warm bacon dressing, which slightly wilts the greens and adds a delicious sweet and savory flavor.

 Dandelion Salad with Bacon Dressing